michael-coleman/webdriver_skeleton/readme.md

 * Commit the files into the main projects version control.

-Installation / setup
+Installation / setup - TO BE PERFORMED AT THE PARENT PROJECT LEVEL
 --------------------

+IMPORTANT:
+Whilst this repo has a functioning webdriver installed in development repos of this webdriver_skeleton project, its `package.json` and `node_modules` directory can't be wired up to the "consumer" projects node/npm system package.json etc).

+Therefore the job of installing will have to be performed everytime a project uses this skeleton.

-This project requires a working install of nodejs and NPM
+This project requires a working install of nodejs, NPM and the following:

 ### Install webdriverjs itself and browser drivers